-First Amendment Watch, in partnership with the Foundation for Individual Rights in Education, has developed a series of videos universities can use to teach students about free speech rights and the principles behind the First Amendment.
+First Amendment Watch, in partnership with the Foundation for Individual Rights and Expression, has developed a series of videos universities can use to teach students about free speech rights and the principles behind the First Amendment.
 The short video lessons can be used over zoom classes, assigned as homework, or shared on advisory pages to discuss the role of free speech and academic freedom in university life.

 Please let us know if you have any questions, or tell us how you plan to use the videos by writing to firstamendment@nyu.edu.